 Choosing current transformers (CTs)

 Monitoring power and energy means measuring both voltage and current at the load's source.
-For voltage, you wire directly to the service wiring.
+For voltage, you tap into the wires supplying the load.
 For current, however, you use current transformers (CTs).

 In the image at right, you see the thinner black wires for measuring voltage and the three CTs around the larger black, red, and blue wires.